Presenters & Sessions

 Stephanie Chalk, PhD, LPC, NCC is an Assistant Professor and the Associate Director of the School of Counseling at Marymount University.
 She is also the owner and founder of Two Rivers Psychotherapy and Consulting.
 Dr. Chalk has research and clinical specialties in trauma, crisis, multiculturalism, disability, and neuroscience-based clinical approaches.

-The Impact of Disruptive Impulse Control and Conduct Disorder on the Lives of Children and Adolescents Is a Significant Global Concern: Evidence-Based Treatment Practices and Global Intervention (1.0 CEU)
+The Impact of Disruptive Impulse Control and Conduct Disorder on the Lives of Children and Adolescents Is a Significant Global Concern: Evidence-Based Treatment Practices and Global Intervention (1.0 CE)

 Dr. Sr Hellen Khisa, Ailish Riggs Dermody, MA, NCC